POSTED BY January 29, 2015 COMMENTS (353)ON

 You also need to make sure that you do not skip your payments each year, otherwise a penalty of Rs.
 50 will be levied for each year of non-contribution.
-At this point of time, it’s not clear if NRI can invest in these schemes or not.
-I don’t see any wordings in the official document published by govt.
-If someone has clarity on that, please share it in comments section.
+At this point in time, it’s not clear if NRI can invest in these schemes or not.
+I don’t see any wording in the official document published by govt.
+If someone has clarity on that, please share it in the comments section.

 As this has been recently announced, I believe the banks and post office must be in the implementation mode right now and must be training their staff on this.